vim-utils/vim-vertical-move/README.md

 [vspec](https://github.com/kana/vim-vspec) test coverage, if your patch is non-trivial, providing tests in pull request is encouraged.

-For instructions how to run and write tests see `:h paragraph-extended-contributing`.
+For instructions how to run and write tests see `:h vertical-move-contributing`.

 ### License